Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 An odourant – Ethyl Mercaptan – is added to the naturally odourless LPG and natural gas for the aid in detection of leaky gas.

-Summary of Soap Test for Gas Leak
+Summary of Soap Test for a Gas Leak

 To find a gas leak, apply soapy water to the entire hose assembly, including the gas bottle valve and regulator, using a spray bottle or sponge.